-The goals of GREx institutes are to advance excellence in research, to integrate fundamental and translational research, and to allow these research clusters to realize their full potential for excellence and impact.
+UBC GREx institutes advance global excellence in collaborative and interdisciplinary research at UBC.
+They aim to integrate fundamental and translational research, and allow research clusters to realize their full potential and impact.

-Existing UBC research institutes, centres and clusters must demonstrate their potential to move from internationally excellent to globally exceptional, both in terms of academic impact and translational impact, in order to earn the opportunity to become a GREx institute.
+To become a GREx institute, existing UBC research institutes, centres and clusters must demonstrate their potential to move from internationally excellent to globally exceptional, both in terms of academic impact and translational/societal impact.

 The process of becoming a GREx institute involves several stages.
 As an initial step, nomination for GREx status is by agreement between the Director of the Institute/Cluster, a Dean or Deans, the Provost and the Vice-President Research and Innovation.
 The first stage of review and approval is by the UBC Research and Innovation Council.
 Final review and approval are carried out by the Vancouver Senate.

 In addition to demonstrating an outstanding track record of research funding and outputs, candidates for GREx designation must develop a strategic plan, form an international scientific advisory board and demonstrate a commitment to equity, diversity and inclusion.